 - Running late.
 Drivers who have full and demanding schedules often have to race between destinations and try to make up lost time by speeding.
 The same thing goes for those who are constantly running late for work, school, events, meetings, and appointments.

 - Feelings of anonymity.
 Some drivers have a sense of detachment from the outside due to the protection of their vehicles.
 This promotes feelings of freedom from conforming to social norms, such as complying with traffic regulations.
 Drivers who feel like they are anonymous have no concern about speeding and other aggressive driving behaviors because they believe it’s likely that they will never again see those who have witnessed their poor behavior.

 - Outright disregard for the law and the safety of others.
 Some careless drivers speed out of habit.
 They don’t believe traffic laws about speeding apply to them; and, they aren’t worried about whether their choices behind the wheel might cause injury or death to other motorists, pedestrians, cyclists, and others.

-Recovering Compensation After a Fatal Accident Caused by Speeding
+Recovering Compensation After a Fatal Accident Caused by a Speeding Driver

 Losing a loved one in a fatal accident devastates surviving family members emotionally and financially in many cases.
 Contacting a skilled car accident attorney who has experience with wrongful death lawsuits can help you through the aftermath of your loss.
 Depending on your relationship to the deceased, you may be eligible to seek compensation for your losses.
 A qualified attorney typically offers free, no-obligation consultations to evaluate a case and determine if there are valid grounds for a claim.

 Each state varies slightly, but there are some of the most common damages a court might award surviving family members after a fatal accident caused by speeding: